phoswald/sample-markdown/sample.md

+# Basic Features

+# Heading

+The standard format for headings uses a single hash as prefix.

+## Sub-heading

+The standard format for sub-headings uses two hashes as prefixes.

 Heading
 =======

-This is the first form for headings uses double dashes on the next line.
+The second format for headings uses double dashes on the next line.

 Sub-heading
 -----------

-This is the first form for sub-headings uses dashes on the next line.
+The second format for sub-headings uses dashes on the next line.

-# Heading

-This is the second form for headings uses hashes as prefixes.

-## Sub-heading

-This is the second form for sub-headings uses double hashes as prefixes.

 ### Sub-sub-headings